 It is a type of bow saw, more like a hacksaw.
 A coping saw is made by screwing a thin saw blade with a U-shaped frame (teeth pointing towards the handle).
 A thin hardened steel blade facilitates to change of the direction of the cut easily.
 You can remove the blades by unscrewing the handle.
 Also, You can change the frame by loosening the handle.
-These saws are used for cutting narrow and zigzag and designs.
+These saws are used for cutting narrow and zigzag designs.
 It is mostly used to cut moldings.

 6. Knife or keyhole saw:

-This saw is making by inserting a thin and hard blade directly with a sleeve.
+This saw is made by inserting a thin and hard blade directly with a sleeve.
 It is narrower than the compass saw.
 It is also called pad saw, alligator saw, jab saw or drywall saw.
 The blade can be fixed or retractable.
 The blade is fastened to the handle by one or two holding/thumb screws.
 The fixed-blade is cheaper than the retractable type.
 This saw is handy for small work, especially for cutting or finishing keyways or similar holes inside wood or planks, suitable for cutting extremely tight curves.

 7. Turning saw:

 It is also called a frame saw (a type of bow saw).
-A thin, strong blade attached to a special type of frame to make a turning saw.
+A thin, strong blade is attached to a special type of frame to make a turning saw.
 The rope on the opposite side of the blade is twisted with a twist-stick and held tight enough (pins hold the blade in the cheeks).
 The blade is 365 mm.
-(15 “) long and 15 teeth per inch.
+(15 “) long and has 15 teeth per inch.
 A turning saw is handy for fine work inside or outside wood.
 A big advantage of these saws is that the blades are relatively long and cut faster than other types of saws.